 Anger management therapy can last between four and six weeks, though course duration will depend on your individual circumstance.
 During sessions, you’ll work with the counsellor to learn specific skills and thought processes, tailored to your needs.
-Anger management therapy tends to include at-home tasks such as journal writing, and various exercises that help you develop the techniques learnt in session.
+Anger management therapy tends to include at-home tasks such as journal writing, and various exercises that help you develop the techniques learnt in the session.

 By recognising and accepting anger problems, you can start to understand how to use anger in a safe and healthy way.
 During anger management therapy, you’ll learn how to pinpoint your frustrations early on, so they can be resolved in a way that allows you to express your needs, while remaining calm and in control.
 Essentially, anger management can help you reach your goals, solve problems and rebuild any damage that may have occurred as a result of your anger.

 What should I be looking for in a counsellor or psychotherapist?